-- Using dsconfig in interactive mode, make changes to a configuration but do not apply the changes (by typing f).
-The previous example makes changes to the db-cache-percent. - 2.
-Type d to view the equivalent non-interactive command. - 3.
-View the equivalent command (highlighted in bold), and then press Return to continue.
+- 1. Using dsconfig in interactive mode, make changes to a configuration but do not apply the changes (by typing f). - 2.
+Type d to view the equivalent non-interactive command.

+3. View the equivalent command (highlighted in bold), and then press Return to continue.